Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB: Results

 \subsubsection{CPU time}

 In Figure~\ref{10Dwhole}, we compare the CPU time in seconds (logarithmic scale) to complete the entire run and the CPU time taken by the different algorithms to fit the GPR model and optimize the acquisition function.
 We also show the bootstrap confidence interval by the black line in each bar~\cite{diciccio1996bootstrap}.
 We can clearly see that SAASBO is the most expensive strategy in terms of total CPU time with an average of 5\,284.51 seconds.
-The two versions of TuRBO are the fastest.
-They are followed by EBO\_B, PCA-BO, and vanilla BO.
+TuRBO1 is the fastest, followed by RDUCB, TuRBOm, and PCA-BO (close to vanilla BO).
 According to the right side of the plot in Figure~\ref{10Dwhole}, SAASBO is also the one that takes more time to complete both steps, fitting the model and optimizing the acquisition function.
 For almost all algorithms, the CPU time for optimizing the acquisition function is shorter than that for building the model.
 For PCA-BO and KPCA-BO, they are comparable.
 From the analyses of convergence and CPU time at 10D, TuRBO1 and TuRBOm seem to perform best.